How to garden with a prolapsed disc

 - Hot and cold compresses

-Even so, some people find that activities like gardening cause pain and symptoms that are simply too much to bear, and even the conservative treatments above aren’t enough to relieve their discomfort.
-For this group, surgery may be an option, and the minimally invasive procedures performed at Laser Spine Institute are a successful alternative for them compared to the traditional open neck and back procedures often used.
-For more information on these procedures or other treatments for a prolapsed disc, contact Laser Spine Institute.
-We’ll review your MRI or CT scan and let you know if you qualify for one of these procedures.
+Even so, some people find that activities like gardening are simply too much to bear, and even the conservative treatments above aren’t enough to relieve their discomfort.
+For this group, surgery may be an option, and the minimally invasive procedures performed at Laser Spine Institute are a safer and effective alternative for them compared to the traditional open neck and back procedures often used.^ For more information on the procedures we perform for a prolapsed disc, contact Laser Spine Institute.